DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 The possible security breach can occur when the server generates an exception.
 If an application is configured incorrectly, detailed information on the error is displayed to an end-user.
 This information can include sensitive parts giving a malefactor an insight on the application's infrastructure, file names and so on.

-This behavior is controlled by the customErrors web.config option.
-By default, this option is set to RemoteOnly.
-In this mode, detailed errors are displayed only for connections from the local machine.
-Setting this option to **Off** forces private messages for all connections.
-Setting it to On ensures that private messages are never displayed.
+This behavior is controlled by the [customErrors](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/h0hfz6fc(v=vs.100)) web.config option.
+This option accepts the following values:

+- `RemoteOnly` (default) - In this mode, detailed errors are displayed only for connections from the local machine.
+- `On` - Forces private messages for all connections.
+- `Off` - Ensures that private messages are never displayed.

 The following image demonstrates an error message exposing sensitive information:

 ![Unsafe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-exposed.png)

-If the application is configured correctly, the error message will be substituted by a more generic one:
+In the secure configuration, the error message will be substituted by a more generic one:

 ![Safe Error Message](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/error-message-generic.png)